kiraacorsac/FAPrivacyBreacher/README.md

 * Chain tickets and ticket comments in conversations
 * Filter based on name
 * Filter based on word appearing in message
-* Output in formated JSON
+* Output in nicely formatted text file containing all the useful information